Are you fascinated by Japanese interiors? You’re not alone.

 16. Neutral Textiles

-By opting for neutral textiles, you facilitate a balanced and harmonious design in your living room.
-This approach ensures that the room remains stylish and timeless, providing a perfect backdrop for any additional décor or personal touches you may want to add.
+This keeps the room stylish and timeless.
+It also offers a great backdrop for any décor or personal touches you want to add.

 17. Simple Lighting

-For evening lighting, opt for warm and soft light bulbs to create a cozy environment.
-Paper lanterns or floor lamps with fabric shades can add a touch of traditional Japanese elegance while maintaining simplicity.
+They help create a cozy atmosphere.
+Paper lanterns or floor lamps with fabric shades add a touch of traditional Japanese elegance while keeping it simple.

 18. Tea Corner